battmanux/OpenDATUM/CONTRIBUTING.md

 - Use meaningfull names.
 - Avoid generic names.
 - Use Systems Hungarian notations.
-- Check indentation with formatR.
+- Check indentation with formatR. (follow https://google.github.io/styleguide/Rguide.xml)

 # Code review process
 The core team looks at Pull Requests on a regular basis in a weekly triage meeting that we hold in a public Google Hangout.